Eastergoa

-Eastergoa (also Ostergau, Ostergo, or Oostergo) was one of the seven areas and one of the three Gaue within what is today the province of Friesland in the Netherlands.
+Eastergoa (also Ostergau, Ostergo, or Oostergo) was one of the Seven Sealands and one of the three Gaue within what is today the province of Friesland in the Netherlands.

 Area

 On its west side Eastergoa was bordered by the Middelsee with Westergoa on the other side of the water.
 To the south the Alde Leppedyk and the Boarn were the border with Bornegoa, and later with Sânwâlden (Zeuvenwoolden).
 To the east it was bordered by the Lauwers, the Lauwerzee and the Westerkwartier of the Ommelanden (the western portion of the today's province of Groningen).

 1200

 The whole of this area belonged to Wininge and Achtkarspelen, which was at that point still a part of Eastergoa.
 Around 1200 Wininge comprised Dantumadeel, Dongeradeel and Ferwerderadeel (Dantumadiel, Dongeradiel and Ferwerderadiel) in the north and Idaarderadeel, Leeuwarderadeel and Tietjerksteradeel in the south (Idaarderadiel, Ljouwerteradiel and Tytsjerksteradiel).
 Around 1250 it was split into two parts called the Noardlike njoggen ('northern nine') and the Sudlike njoggen ('southern nine').